nmattei/cmps3160/syllabus.md

 All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **10% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

 ### Late Tokens
-At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **mini-projects, labs, Milestone 1, and Milestone 2 only** .
+At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **mini-projects, labs, Milestone 1, and Milestone 2 only -- Late tokens may not be applied to the final projects**.
 Each token is worth one additional day, to use at your discretion.
 These tokens have no cash value but are worth 1% to your mini-project grade at the end of the semester.
 Note that you cannot use a late token if lab solutions have already been presented in class.

 ## Final Grade Policy
 The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.